When I Grow Up

 From a young age, we’re asked, “What do you want to be when you grow up?”

-It’s an infinite possibility question that we also know comes with aspirations based on our family, community, and personal values.
-We’re expected and encouraged to say we want a secure job such as a doctor or businessman, to make a difference as a teacher, or a dependable desk job.
-For many, their community is heavily influenced by their Christian faith.
+The question comes with infinite possibilities, but it also bears the weight of aspirations from our family, community, and personal values.
+We’re expected and encouraged to say we want a secure job such as a doctor or businessman, to make a difference as a teacher, or a dependable position behind a desk.
+Many high schoolers are encouraged to make a LinkedIn profile before they’re even accepted into college.

-My childhood wasn’t this way – at most I’d experience church and Christian faith a few weekends in the summer with my aunt and grandmother in Wisconsin.
-But, at home in Michigan, we didn’t have a community of faith.
-So my answer as an older child, when asked this question, was I wanted to be a veterinarian.
-I was 11, and animals were cool.
+Some people even choose a career path based on the values of their faith.
+But my childhood wasn’t this way—at most, I’d experience church and Christian faith a few weekends in the summer with my aunt and grandmother in Wisconsin.
+At home in Michigan, we didn’t have a community of faith.
+So my goal as an older child, when asked this question, was I wanted to be a veterinarian.
+Animals were cool when I was 11.

 Church Influence